 Relaxing at Mvuke Natural Spa

 After all those epic adventures in Kenya, it must be time to chill!
 No better way than at the Mvuke geothermal spa with water straight from the fumarole geyser!
 The water is very pale blue in colour and warm, head over to the inlet and the water is very toasty indeed.

-The natural spa water at Mvuke has health benefits to relax muscles, open the pores in your skin (fantastic free facial) and the mineral-rich water can heal skin diseases such as Psoriasis.
-You can definitely smell the rotten eggs sulphur stench but I really didn’t care.
+The natural spa water at Mvuke has health benefits to relaxing muscles, and opening the pores in your skin (fantastic free facial) and the mineral-rich water can heal skin diseases such as Psoriasis.
+You can definitely smell the rotten eggs’ sulphur stench but I really didn’t care.
 I felt refreshed and revitalized.